tsmx/obis-reader/README.md

 ## Further data usage examples

-By using MongoDB's query functions and aggregation framewrok, a lot of useful analysis of the persisted data can be done.
+By using MongoDB's query functions and aggregation framework, a lot of useful analysis of the persisted data can be done.
 Some useful examples...

 ### Average power consumption for each hour of the day